Your privacy is very important to us.

 Technical information and analytics

-To improve our site and help more snorers, we may automatically collect the following information, when you use the Snorer.me Signposting™ tool (where this is permitted by your device settings):
+To improve our site and help more snorers, we may automatically collect the following information, when a pharmacist uses the Snorer.me Signposting™ tool (where this is permitted by your device settings):

 (a) technical information, including the address used to connect your mobile phone or other device to the Internet, your login information, system and operating system type and version, browser version, time zone setting, operating system and platform, and your location (based on IP address); and